Oval Office: Desks

 Caroline Kennedy and Kerry Kennedy beneath the Resolute desk in 1963.
 Note the Truman carpet.

-Six desks have been used in the Oval Office by U.S. presidents since its construction in 1909.
-The desk usually sits in front of the south wall of the Oval Office, which is composed of three large windows.
+Six desks have been used in the Oval Office by US presidents since its construction in 1909.
+The desk usually sits in front of the south wall of the Oval Office, which features three large windows.
 Some presidents only use the desk in this room for ceremonial purposes, such as photo opportunities and press announcements, while others use it as their main workspace.

 The first desk used in the Oval Office was the Theodore Roosevelt desk, and the desk currently in use by Donald Trump is the Resolute desk.
 Of the six desks used in the Oval Office, the Resolute desk has spent the longest time there, having been used by eight presidents in the room.
-The Resolute has been used by all U.S. presidents since 1977 with the exception of George H. W. Bush, who used the C&O desk for his one term, making it the shortest-serving desk to date.
+The Resolute has been used by all US presidents since 1977 with the exception of George H. W. Bush, who used the C&O desk for his one term, making it the shortest-serving desk to date.
 Other past presidents have used the Hoover desk, the Johnson desk, and the Wilson desk.